nspsck/STM32F411CEU6_BlackPill_Micropython/README.md

 ## Storage modification

-### Flash layout (Only useful for the internal flash version)
+### Flash layout (Only useful for the internal Flash version)
-If changing the flash layout is at your interest, you can modify the following section in the `stm32f411.ld` file.
-However, there is this one rule: **never assign a sector of size more than your `FS_CACHE` size for `Flash_FS`.** Otherwise corruption will occur.
-This is caused by the fact that F4 series has very big sectors and every sector has to be erased before writting data to it.
-In case the `FS_CACHE` is not big enough to cache the biggest sector, when you are trying to write to the reset part of the sector, the sector itself will be erased but only part of its content was cached, as a result: you lost your uncached data and hence a corruption.
+If changing the flash layout is of interest, you can modify the following section in the `stm32f411.ld` file.
+However, there is this one rule: **Never assign a sector of size more than your `FS_CACHE` size for `Flash_FS`.** Otherwise corruption will occur.
+This is caused by the fact that F4 series has very big sectors and every sector has to be erased before writing data to it.
+In case the `FS_CACHE` is not big enough to cache the biggest sector, when you are trying to write to the reset part of the sector, the sector itself will be erased but only part of its content was cached, as a result: you lost your uncached data and hence corruption.

 The default one is almost optimized for the RAM and flash ratio.
 The following are 2 suggestions/examples of working modifications:

-Example 1: Get a tiny little more flash (16K) at cost of the same amount of RAM.
-You are using sector 1, 2, 3 (each has 16K) and a part of sector 4 (has 64K total, but only 32K of it is used) for your filesystem.
+Example 1: Get a tiny little more flash (16K) at a cost of the same amount of RAM.
+You are using sectors 1, 2, 3 (each has 16K) and a part of sector 4 (which has 64K total, but only 32K of it is used) for your filesystem.
 The increased size can be anything between 0K to 32K (not including 0K and 32K).
-And you have to caculate the address accordingly.
+And you have to calculate the address accordingly.
 ```ld
 MEMORY
 {